-Creatives who have collaborated on Twine have gone on to land bigger clients, linked up with industry pros and found repeat paid work, so we’re pretty proud of what they’ve achieved.
+Creatives who have collaborated on Twine have gone on to land bigger clients, linked up with industry pros, and found repeat paid work, so we’re pretty proud of what they’ve achieved.

-For example, if you’re a music producer, look for posts labelled Music Producer to find people looking for your skills.
+For example, if you’re a music producer, look for posts labeled Music Producer to find people looking for your skills.
 To filter the board by role, type your role into the filter menu on the left, then select your role from the dropdown.

 If you want even more information, get in touch with the person who posted the brief.
 Just go to their portfolio page and send them a message.
-You can also check out their previous work on their portfolio page to give you an idea of the kind of project they usually work on.
+You can also check out their previous work on their portfolio page to give you an idea of the kind of project they usually work on!

 Hit the green ‘Pitch’ button on the project brief, and write your pitch.
 Think of it as a bit like a job application – you should say why you’re the best person for the project and tell them about your relevant skills.
 It’s then up to the buyer to pick the person they want to work with.

 Our guide to writing pitches will show you the dos and don’ts.
-However, the biggest deciding factor will be your portfolio so make sure it’s up to scratch.
-There are lots of help articles which explain how to get the best from your portfolio here.
+However, the biggest deciding factor will be your portfolio – so make sure it’s up to scratch!
+There are lots of helpful articles that explain how to get the best from your portfolio.

 Once your pitch is accepted, it’s on to the fun bit – working together.
 Our blog is full of articles that can help you work together more seamlessly, from working with creatives from different industries, to how to stay safe when paying online.
 Every Twine project is different, but we’re always on hand if you need help at any step of the way.

 If you’re unsuccessful don’t let it get you down – it happens to us all.
 Try asking for feedback and comments on why you weren’t selected.
 You’ll probably get some useful constructive criticism that’ll help you next time around.